-- (1) Disputes involving ERCOT should be submitted using ERCOT retail transaction issue resolution system for any of the following cases: - (a) Requests to remove an ESI ID from a default Load Profile ID.
-Such requests should only be made after adequate monthly data becomes available; - (b) Disputes regarding ERCOT calculations made as a part of Annual Validation; and - (c) Disputes regarding ERCOT calculations relating to the weather sensitivity code. - (2) ERCOT is responsible for all disputes defined in this section for all Profile Decision Tree versions and all Annual Validation years.
+- (1) Disputes involving ERCOT should be submitted using the MarkeTrak system for any of the following cases: - (a) Requests to remove an ESI ID from a default Load Profile ID such requests should only be made after adequate monthly data becomes available; - (b) Disputes regarding ERCOT calculations made as a part of Annual Validation; and - (c) Disputes regarding ERCOT calculations relating to the weather sensitivity code. - (2) ERCOT is responsible for all disputes defined in this Section all Profile Decision Tree versions, and all Annual Validation years.